umrover/mrover-workspace/jetson/percep/test_protocol.md

   - [ ] Obstacles with large width are detected
   - [ ] Short obstacles are detected
   - [ ] FPS values don't exceed \<TODO find this value\>
+  - [ ] Obstacle.lcm in /obstacle is populated correctly
-  - [ ] LCM messages are populating properly
+  - [ ] TargetList.lcm in /target_list is populated correctly

 ## Integration Test
 - [ ] Create new branch based off of main
+- [ ] Checkout new branch
 - [ ] Cherry-Pick all PRs that need testing onto new branch
-- [ ] Checkout new branch
 - [ ] Compile all Software Packages
 - [ ] Run all code simultaneously
+- [ ] Obstacle.lcm in /obstacle is populated correctly
-- [ ] LCM messages are populated appropriately
+- [ ] TargetList.lcm in /target_list is populated correctly
 - [ ] All sensors in suite are active